Veigar Páll Gunnarsson transfer 2011: Reactions to the case

 In a 2016 Dagbladet article Håvard Melnæs, the chief editor of Josimar (a football magazine), said that when Josimar started scrutinizing the transfer case in 2015, "we did not know that Jim Solbakken had such a central role.
 Solbakken said to TV that he did not take a part in the Veigar Páll Gunnarsson transfer to Vålerenga.
-But the more we investigated, and the more information we got a hold of, the more often Solbakken's name popped up.
+According to Josimar’s investigation, Jim Solbakken’s name appeared frequently in connection with the transfer case.
 And during the work with the documentary, it became more and more clear that Jim Solbakken played a central role in the transfer.
 He acted as agent for Veigar Pall Gunnarson's agent for a while, he was Herman Stengel's agent, he represented Vålerenga in Gunnarsson's transfer from Stabæk, he was Stabæk's agent for a possible future transfer of Stengel, he was a go-between on Stabæk's behalf when they wanted to settle with Nancy, and he represented Nancy when Stabæk wanted to settle with the French club".
 Furthermore, Melnæs says that "In 2014 we wrote that Solbakken was on both sides of the table during several transfers, something that is a violation of the rules for agents, and documented this".

 2016 documentary film

-The 2016 documentary film, Frifinnelsen, said that lawyer Erik Flågan in 2011 threatened lawyer Gunnar Martin Kjenner and sport blogger Andreas Selliaas, in connection with the transfer case; in 2016 media said that Flågan does not want to say who he was working for.
+The 2016 documentary film, Frifinnelsen, said that lawyer Erik Flågan in 2011 threatened lawyer Gunnar Martin Kjenner and sport blogger Andreas Selliaas, in connection with the transfer case; in 2016 reports indicated that Flågan declined to disclose whom he was working for.